 Think of a stack of coins where you add the same number of coins each day.
 If you start with 5 coins and add 3 more each day, you'll have 8 coins on day two, 11 on day three, and so on.
-The constant addition of 3 coins represents the common difference.
+Even so, the constant addition of 3 coins represents the common difference.
 Knowing this number helps you quickly calculate how many coins you'll have on any given day, without having to count each individual addition.
 This simple concept is powerful and underlies many mathematical and real-world applications.

 Understanding the Common Difference in Arithmetic Sequences